-The following year, he passed out while driving, high on pain killers due to his cancer treatments, hit another car, and tried to flee the scene.
-He was arrested at gun-point and taken to jail.
-In 2001, Strawberry was arrested after he showed up at a Tampa hospital after having been missing for several days from his court-ordered rehab.
-He was in and out of rehab in 2001 and 2002, a testament to his extreme drug habit.
+The following year, he passed out while driving, high on pain killers prescribed for his cancer treatments.
+After colliding with another car, he tried to flee the scene but was later arrested and taken to jail.
+In 2001, Strawberry was arrested once again when he arrived at a Tampa hospital after being missing from his court-ordered rehab for several days.
+He was in and out of rehab throughout 2001 and 2002.1,156315Is this outrageous?

 In 2013, former Chicago Bears wide receiver Sam Hurd was sentenced to fifteen years in prison on federal drug charges.
 Hurd played for the Dallas Cowboys for five years and signed with the Bears in 2011, but the latter quickly cut ties when it was revealed that Hurd had tried to organize a drug ring in Chicago.

 Hurd met with three undercover FBI agents posing as drug dealers and arranged to have 50 kilograms of cocaine brought to Chicago each week.
 After walking out of the meeting carrying a brick of cocaine, Hurd was arrested.

 While awaiting trial in 2012, he was arrested for failing drug tests and attempting to buy illegal substnaces in Texas.
 At his November, 2013, trial, he plead guilty to conspiracy charges.
 In 2015, he asked for a sentence reduction but was unsuccessful.806211Is this outrageous?